13 Spectacular Bonfire Night Activities That Are Educational & Fun

 In 1604 Guy Fawkes was recruited by Thomas Winter to join the Gunpowder conspiracy and came to London.

-The explosion was to take place on State Opening day when King James and the Lords and Commons would all be present in the Lords Chamber.
+The explosion was to take place on State Opening Day.
+When King James and the Lords and Commons would all be present in the Lords Chamber.

 The plot was discovered, on the 4 November, after an initial search was made of Parliament.
 The cellar was thoroughly searched at midnight and Fawkes was found with the gunpowder.